July 2, 2014

 Q&A: Hospitality Maven Krista Ninivaggi on Finding the “Story” of a Space

-The award-winning designer talks about her interiors work at SHoP, new fabrication technologies, and opening her own firm.
+The celebrated designer talks about her interior design work at SHoP, new fabrication technologies, and opening her own firm.

 The elevator lobby of Shopbop’s offices.
 Ninivaggi created a laser-cut stencil that produced the wall pattern.

 Digital fabrication technologies have completely revolutionized the way we design spaces, objects, and tools.
 These processes can produce all many of fantastic forms and material effects, and, in some cases, do so more efficiently than traditional fabrication methods.
 But for award-winning designer Krista Ninivaggi, the promise of these technologies goes further than these considerations.
 As she put it in our recent conversation, forward-looking fabrication models can have a fundamental impact on design and on designers’ work flows.
 Take the “direct to fabrication” concept Ninivaggi first implemented at SHoP, where she directed the firm’s interiors department until opening up her own practice this year.
 “I love the idea that we can be in the studio riffing on ideas, and then those same design ideas can go from my desktop right into production with my design files,” she says.

 Ninivaggi is one of the judges for the Shape the Future Competition, which is asking designers to imagine new, exciting uses for DuPont™ Corian®.
 Along with Erik Tietz of Tietz-Baccon, Ninivaggi has shown that, once you forget about the kitchen counters, Corian is a very expressive material, applicable in all fields of design.
 Below, the young designer speaks about her previous work at SHoP, her new firm, and how interior design is changing.